ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 ## Still to be done

-[o] enable cleaning of output directories based on what is written and
+[x] enable cleaning of output directories based on what is written and
     copied.
 [ ] Document how to make it all work.
 [ ] Expand out the example site so that it serves as an example.